-Delivery of their assignment will be reviewed by their two of their supervisors which are most relevant for their roles; direction, production, art, or technical.
+Delivery of their assignment will be reviewed by their production supervisor with consider of their teachers evaluations which are most relevant for their roles; direction, production, art, or technical etc.

 There is no oral exam review.

 This is an individual exam.